 REQUIREMENTS TO QUALIFY FOR GUARANTEED ISSUE BURIAL INSURANCE

-Every final expense company has their own age availability, but most guaranteed issue life insurance companies accept applicants who are 50 to 85 year old.
+Every final expense company has its own age availability, but most guaranteed issue life insurance companies accept applicants who are 50 to 85 years old.

 Not every insurance company have their products licensed in every state.
 Make sure the company has guaranteed acceptance life insurance policy available in your state.